The Holding (Fear the Walking Dead)

-"The Holding" is the eleventh episode of the sixth season of the post-apocalyptic horror television series Fear the Walking Dead, the 80th episode overall, "The Holding" was released on the streaming platform AMC+ on April 31, 2021, in the United States and aired on television on AMC two days later, on May 2, 2021.
+"The Holding" is the eleventh episode of the sixth season of the post-apocalyptic horror television series Fear the Walking Dead, the 80th episode overall, "The Holding" was released on the streaming platform AMC+ on April 30, 2021, in the United States and aired on television on AMC two days later, on May 2, 2021.

 An infiltration into the underground bunker unexpectedly turns into a rescue mission as the members of the group dig deeper into an underground community and their plans for the future.

 Plot

-Alicia (Alycia Debnam-Carey), Althea (Maggie Grace), Luciana (Danay García), and Wes (Colby Hollman) pose as new recruits to infiltrate an underground settlement called "The Holding," where workers turn walkers into dirt to farm and grow food.
-They look at a wall where the message "THE END IS THE BEGINNING" is written.
+Alicia (Alycia Debnam-Carey), Althea (Maggie Grace), Luciana (Danay García), and Wes (Colby Hollman) pose as new recruits to infiltrate a cult like underground settlement called "The Holding," where workers turn walkers into dirt to farm food.
+As they enter the underground hall via an elevator, they pass a wall where "THE END IS THE BEGINNING" is painted.

-After being greeted by a worker named Riley (Nick Stahl), they are questioned to provide information to the group's leader, Teddy (John Glover).
-Later, a group of people arrive, including Wes's brother Derek, whom Wes thought had long since died.
-Wes tries to get information from Derek, but Derek claims that Wes "isn't ready yet."
+A worker named Riley (Nick Stahl) questioned them at the behest of The Holding’s leader, Teddy (John Glover).
+As part of their initiation, the group has to examine a walker tangled in foliage and describe “what they see”.
+Later, a group of people arrive, including Wes’ brother Derek, whom Wes thought had died long ago.
+As they reunite, Derek reveals he is the one who started painting the message.
+Wes tries to get more information, but Derek claims that Wes "isn't ready yet."
 While Derek is gone, Wes and Althea search Derek's room and find maps of the local settlements, including Tank Town and Lawton, as well as the whereabouts of Isabelle's group.
-Wes confronts Derek about why his group is attacking settlements; Derek explains that the only way the world can start over is by destroying everything and everyone on the surface.
+Wes confronts Derek about The Holding attacking settlements; Derek explains that the only way the world can start over is by destroying everything and everyone on the surface.

-The group tries to escape and take Derek with them, but they are caught by Riley, who leads them to an embalming room.
+The group tries to escape, taking Derek with them, but they are caught by Riley, who leads them to an embalming room.
 He offers to spare their lives if they reveal Morgan's location.
-They all refuse, but Derek gets Riley's permission to try to show Wes "the truth."
-Derek leads Wes to a walker shown, and Wes realizes that Derek knew he was in Tank Town during the attack.
+They all refuse, but Derek is allowed to try to show Wes "the truth."
+Derek leads Wes back to the walker on display and ask him what he sees.
+Wes realises Derek knew he was in Tank Town during the attack; he answers that he sees a mirror image in the walker, but not of himself.
 A fight ensues.
-Wes overpowers Derek and slams him against the walker.
+Wes overpowers Derek and slams him into the walker.
 The walker bites Derek, killing him.

-Wes returns to his friends and holds Riley at gunpoint, they flee into a room full of embalmed walkers; Alicia opens several to release the embalming fluid and sets the complex on fire while the others escape back to the dam settlement.
-Morgan promises to rescue Alicia.
-Back at the Holding, Alicia kills a cultist who attempts to embalm her and meets Teddy, who is upset that she destroyed everything that he was working for, but admits that he has been looking for someone like her for a long time.
+Wes returns to his friends and holds Riley at gunpoint, they flee into a room full of embalmed walkers; Alicia opens several to release the embalming fluid and sets the complex on fire while the others escape.
+Upon their return, Morgan promises to rescue Alicia.

+Back at the Holding, Alicia kills a cultist who attempts to embalm her.
+She meets Teddy, who is upset that she destroyed everything he was working for, but he admits he has been looking for someone like her for a long time.